FlorianPydde/DataScience/README.md

-# Data Science related cool stuff
+# Cool stuff related to Data Science
 This repo will host my jupyter notebooks regarding datascience frameworks used in competitions, and maybe other (hopefully) helpfulf stuff